openshift-labs/learn-katacoda/operatorframework/helm-operator/finish.md

-Thank you for taking a closer look at the **Operator SDK's Helm Operator**.
+Thank you for taking a closer look at **Operator SDK's Helm Operator**.
 For more information, check out the links below:

 ## GitHub